MicrosoftDocs/azure-devops-docs/docs/package/get-started-npm.md

 ### Install Azure Artifacts extension

 Azure Artifacts is an extension that comes pre-installed from the Marketplace.
-If your account doesn't have the Azure Artifacts extension installed, go to the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed).
+If your organization doesn't have the Azure Artifacts extension installed, go to the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed).

-In your Azure DevOps Services/TFS account, go to any project and select the **Packages** hub in the **Build & Release** hub group to access Azure Artifacts.
+In your Azure DevOps Services/TFS organization, go to any project and select the **Packages** hub in the **Build & Release** hub group to access Azure Artifacts.

 ### Assign licenses